Neon-Cyber-Crutches/awesome-powershell/README.md

 - [PSTree](https://github.com/santisq/PSTree) - Tree-like cmdlets for file system and registry exploration.
 - [PSADTree](https://github.com/santisq/PSADTree) - PowerShell Module with cmdlets that emulate the tree command for Active Directory Principals.
 - [gsudo](https://github.com/gerardog/gsudo) - A sudo equivalent for Windows, with a similar user-experience as the original Unix/Linux sudo.
+- [winfetch](https://github.com/lptstr/winfetch) -  A command-line system information utility written in PowerShell.
+Like Neofetch, but for Windows.

 ## Data